Speed is the biggest single danger on NSW roads. About 29% of serious injury and fatality (FSI) crashes in Federation Council each year involve speed.

 Portable Speed Board

-Federation Council’s solar powered portable speed board is continuously out and about at locations throughout the Council area.
+Federation Council’s solar powered portable speed boards are continuously out and about at locations throughout the Council area.

 These boards provide real-time feedback to motorists of their vehicle speed and a reminder of the appropriate speed for the road they are travelling on.

-Speed is the biggest contributing factor to injury and fatality crashes on New South Wales roads with 31% of injury and fatality crashes in the Federation Council area involving speed.
+Speed is the biggest contributing factor to serious injury and fatality crashes on New South Wales roads with 29% of injury and fatality crashes in the Federation Council area involving speed.

 The current schedule for the Speed Board is available for download from this page.
 Please note that this schedule is indicative and subject to change.